SakuraFrost/University-Notes/README.md

 # University-Notes
-A collection of University Nots &amp; Work (Mostly Programming)
+A collection of University Notes &amp; Work (Mostly Programming)

 # Notes
 - Most of the Files are edited for privacy reasons.